NoNamer777/HHS-Group-3-DVU/frontend/README.md

 This will typically:

 - Start the development server.
-- You can find the app in your browser, usually at `http://localhost:5173`.
+- Serve the app in your browser, usually at `http://localhost:5173`.

 The server will automatically reload when you make changes to the source files.